 The scholarships were renamed The Kenneth Gist memorial Scholarships in memory of Ken Gist who was the driving force in establishing the Foundation.

-Applications are accepted each year between February 1 and March 1.
+Applications are accepted each year between February 1 and March 1 (extended to March 16 for 2018).
 Students can apply by completing the form found at the link below.
 Recipients will be notified prior to the state conference.

 One Letter of Recommendation is required.
 If you have been asked to fill out a Letter of Recommendation for a student, please submit one here.